 This course is designed to familiarize the student with the challenges and rewards of the entrepreneurial development and management of a small lodging property.
 Concepts for establishing the business, financial operations, daily operational procedures, and marketing the business are covered.
-Prerequisites: HM3050 or AC3025.
+Prerequisite: AC3025 or HM3050.